12:37 pm - Wednesday December 25, 2024

 Adani Enterprises’ $7 billion coal mine, rail and port project got a fillip on Monday, with the company signing an Memorandum of Understanding (MoU) with State Bank of India.

-The trading and infrastructure conglomerate signed a MoU to line up a loan of up to $1 billion from SBI for the Carmichael mine in Queensland, which it aims to build by the end of 2017.
+The trading and infrastructure conglomerate signed a MoU to line up a loan of up to $1 billion from for the in Queensland, which it aims to build by the end of 2017.

 “The MOU with SBI is a significant milestone in the development of our Carmichael mine,” Adani Group Chairman and founder, Gautam Adani, who has close ties with Indian Prime Minister Narendra Modi, said in a statement, following a signing in Brisbane.